wanghmin/wanghmin2.github.io/content/publication/wang-2005-tst/index.md

   interpolate those software-synchronized images in the spatial domain to synthesize the final view.
 Our experimental results show that our approach is robust and capable of maintaining photo-realistic results.
+summary: We propose a novel framework, space-time light field rendering, which allows continuous exploration of a dynamic scene in both spatial and temporal domain with unsynchronized input video sequences.
 tags:
 - space-time light field
 - image-based rendering